-Q: The DVD segment ended with a list of 6 characteristics of (what Dowd calls) the Epic of Evolution.
+Q: The DVD segment ended with a list of 6 characteristics of the Epic of Evolution.
 You will see these reprinted at the bottom of the handout of song lyrics.
 A similar list appears on pages 19-20 of the book.
-"Did any of the 6 characteristics bring up an emotional response in you?"
+"Does this list excite you any way?"